Porsche 718 GT4 racing carDate of unveil by Porsche AG: January 2, 2019

 |2016 Cayman GT4 racing-version||981||3.8B6||283 kW||309 lb-ft 420 Nm||PDK 6-speed||1300 kg 2866 lb||99 W/lb 218 W/kg|

 Like with its predecessor, the car's name is again very long and rather confusing.
 The official marketing names are "718 Cayman GT4 Clubsport Trackday version" and "718 Cayman GT4 Clubsport Competition version".
 Neither of them is street legal, something a "Clubsport" used to stand for in the past.
 The base version is called "Trackday" which used to be the synonym for club sport anyway.
 The 17% more expensive Competition variant is a real racer made for national and international racing events.
 Most of the cars will naturally be sold in the Competition trim as for a track day you typically want a street legal car.
-And many track day organizers even demand a street legal car.
+Many track day organizers demand a street legal car.

 |Trackday version||Competition version|